Introduction to ITIL: Definition, Function and Application in practice

 To earn ITIL certification, the following requirements must be met:

 It is important to note that the requirements for ITIL certifications may be adjusted from time to time.
-Accordingly, it is advisable to obtain information about the current requirements directly from an authorized training provider or examination body.
+It is therefore advisable to find out about the current requirements directly from an authorized training provider or examination center.

 Benefits of ITIL Certification

-ITIL is the best known framework for ITSM.
+ITIL is the best-known framework for ITSM.
 By completing an ITIL certification, you will learn all the relevant terminology.
 IT professionals in all industries and regions use and understand them.
 You can then prove your ITIL knowledge with the respective ITIL certificate.
-Specifically, ITIL certification offers you the following benefits:
+Specifically, ITIL certification offers you the following advantages:

 Application of ITIL in practice

 The best framework is only as good as its implementation.
 Only if you pick up your employees in the best possible way will they successfully apply ITIL in practice.
-To give you a better picture of a successful implementation, we look at typical challenges in implementing ITIL.
+To give you a better idea of a successful implementation, we will look at the typical challenges involved in implementing ITIL.

 Challenges in the Implementation of ITIL

-ITIL is a framework and not a template that can simply be put over every company.
+ITIL is a framework and not a template that can simply be applied to any company.
 So if you want to implement the framework in your organization, here’s what you should consider:

-1. ITIL is a theoretical framework for efficiently linking IT and business processes, not a means to an end that in itself represents a best practice approach for everyone.
+1. ITIL is a theoretical framework for the efficient linking of IT and business processes and not a means to an end that in itself represents best practice for everyone.

 2. Use ITIL in daily work.
 This is the only way to discover and benefit from the full potential of the framework.
-So don’t start with theory, apply ITIL in practice and find out for yourself which processes drive your business forward.
+So don’t start with theory, but apply ITIL in practice and find out for yourself which processes will help your company move forward.

-3. Introduce the ITSM processes step by step and do not attempt a 100% solution.
-Your employees should be picked up with simple, understandable processes that make immediately comprehensible benefits transparent to contributors.
+3. introduce the ITSM processes step by step and do not attempt a 100% solution.
+Your employees should be met with simple, comprehensible processes that make immediately understandable benefits transparent for those involved.

-4. The introduction of an ITSM tool in parallel with the processes should ensure that the tool not only supports the employees, but that its forms and logic form the backbone for the processes.
+4. the introduction of an ITSM tool in parallel to the processes should ensure that the tool not only supports the employees, but that its forms and logic form the backbone for the processes.
 The following applies here: ITIL cannot be introduced with a tool, but it also cannot be introduced without one.

-5. Provide your employees with the necessary knowledge to use the framework efficiently and invest in foundation training.
+5. provide your employees with the knowledge they need to use the framework efficiently and invest in foundation training.

 6. Do not overestimate your internal company processes and remain realistic.
-If basic Incident or Change Management workflows are not yet mature, you should focus on them rather than ITIL implementing them as soon as possible.
+If basic incident or change management workflows are not yet fully developed, you should focus on these rather than implementing ITIL as quickly as possible.

 Criticism and Application Problems